 Speaking of fashion, Cate herself looks like she’s been ripped out of 1960’s fashion magazine, with pearl earrings, red lipstick, and a Jackie Onassis-type hairstyle.
 Or, if you want to be more specific, she looks like Betty Draper if she suddenly decided to leave Don Draper and follow her dream of becoming an international spy.

-Speaking of era-specific social mores, No One Lives Forever doesn’t let it retro-futuristic aesthetic and tongue-in-cheek world without addressing one of the most defining aspects of the 60’s – sexism.
+Speaking of era-specific social mores, No One Lives Forever doesn’t waste its retro-futuristic aesthetic and tongue-in-cheek world without addressing one of the most defining aspects of the 60’s – sexism.
 Despite tackling an entire terrorist organization and fighting the operatives of a totalitarian state basically on her own, Cate Archer still isn’t safe from her colleagues’ misogynistic remarks.

 Despite these remarks, Cate displays an almost inhumane level of cool and patience, deciding against confronting them directly and focusing on doing her job and demonstrating how useless her male colleagues are.
 This is not to say that Cate’s personality is purely reactive.